 Hypertension (high blood pressure) is a common disease in the society and has been having an impact on about 1 billion people around the world.

-Hypertension that is uncontrolled could cause heart attack, stroke, heart failure and severe threats in life.
-Approximately a half of the American adults has hypertension and 45.6% of them has uncontrolled hypertension.
+Hypertension that is uncontrolled could cause heart attack, stroke, heart failure, and other severe threats in life.
+Approximately half of the American adults have hypertension and 45.6% of them have uncontrolled hypertension.

-Besides, hypertension also greatly affects families and community when it leads to paralysation or death, high treatment fee, decreased income; which influences on individual’s life and families.
+Besides, hypertension also greatly affects families and communities since it might lead to paralysis/hemi or death, to high treatment costs, and decreased income.

-Therefore, patients should balance their life in the manner of changing lifestyle, diet and taking medications as prescribed.
+Therefore, patients should readjust their life by changing lifestyle, diet, and taking medications as prescribed.

-Lifestyle changes make an important role in prevention and treatment of hypertension.
+Lifestyle changes play a crucial role in the prevention and treatment of hypertension.
 A healthy lifestyle would provide a number of benefits:

 – Reduce the blood pressure